 An easy red Polish beetroot soup!

 Every woman from a Slavic country knows how to make a good Borsch (or Borscht)!
-And there are many variations, but the soup always needs to be red (not pink but red), and it always contains beetroots!
+And there are many variations, but the soup always needs to be red (not pink but really red), and it always contains beetroots!
 It’s said that every Slavic woman makes a different version of the soup, so no 2 soups are identical.
-In our family, we usually make more of a Russian version of this soup, but the one that I’m sharing with you today is actually Polish, it’s very delicious and it’s pretty simple too.
+In our family, we usually make more of a Russian version of this soup, but the one that I’m sharing with you today is actually Polish.
+It’s very delicious and it’s pretty simple too.

 So as beetroots are the main ingredient here, there are many ways in which they can be prepared for this soup.
 1) Wrapping the beets in foil and roasting them in the oven.
 2) Shredding fresh beets and boiling them in water 3) Or just use canned beets (that are not pickled).